ska-sa/katsdpmodels/doc/user/api.rst

 Class hierarchy
 ---------------
 Models are organised in a class hierarchy.
 At the base of the hierarchy is :class:`katsdpmodels.model.Model`.
-In contains general metadata about the model, as well as a :meth:`~katsdpmodels.model.Model.to_file` method to serialise the model to a file.
+It contains general metadata about the model, as well as a :meth:`~katsdpmodels.model.Model.to_file` method to serialise the model to a file.